Regular Japanese course

 This subject group is designed to deepen the students' understanding of Japanese from a variety of viewpoints. free-choice elective classes

 Classes range from ""studying Japanese"" to ""studying in Japanese""

 Educational activities not limited to the classroom

 ⇒Educational activities outside of the classroom

-Projects conducted at Kyoto University of Art and Design and Kyoto Institute of Design, which belong to the same academic foundation.
+Projects conducted at Kyoto University of the Arts and Kyoto Institute of Design, which belong to the same academic foundation.

 ⇒Cooperation project with universities and vocational schools

 ■Advanced Level 2 Seminar Class (Seminar I)

 In this class the students hold discussions on specific topics and present summarized announcements of the content of investigative studies.